Kindly sponsored by a member of the International Dendrology Society.

 Tree to 15(–18) m, often much smaller.
 Bark smooth but exfoliating, mottled in different shades, branches greyish-brown, twigs often compressed, zig-zag when young, when white-hairy.
 Leaves 6–12 × 3–5 cm, obovate or elliptic, glabrous above, pilose with axillary tufts of hairs below, 6–7 pairs of veins, margins mucronate-serrate, apex acute to shortly acuminate, base acute to subcuneate; petiole 3–15 mm.
-Flowers solitary, held outwards; pedicel 1–6 cm; bracteoles cordate-orbicular, 4–6 mm, always shorter than sepals; sepals 8–12 mm, rounded, concave, with tuberculate margins, densely white-hairy; corolla pure white, 6–7 cm across (sometimes larger, to 9–10 cm (Hsu et al. 2008)), lobes obovate, though often irregularly so, with an undulate margin; stamens arranged in 5 groups; styles 5, fused.
+Flowers solitary, held outwards; pedicel 1–6 cm; bracteoles cordate-orbicular, 4–6 mm, always shorter than sepals; sepals 8–12 mm, rounded, concave, with tuberculate margins, densely white-hairy; corolla pure white, 6–7 cm across (rarely larger, to 9–10 cm), lobes obovate, though often irregularly so, with an undulate margin; stamens arranged in 5 groups; styles 5, fused.
 Capsules conical or ovoid, pointed, 2.5 × 1.5 cm across, white-hairy.
 July (Japan).
-Ohwi 1965.
+(Ohwi 1965; Hsu, Boland & Camelbeke 2008).

-Habitat mixed mountain forests, 175–1450 m asl
+Habitat Mixed mountain forests, 175–1450 m asl.

 USDA Hardiness Zone 4-7